AcademySoftwareFoundation/Imath/docs/half_conversion.rst

    Imath v3.1, this was the only method supported.

 To use the F16C instruction set on an architecture that supports it, simply provide the appropriate compiler flags.
-For gcc/g++, for example:
+For g++ and clang, for example:

     % cmake -dCMAKE_CXX_FLAGS="-m16fc"